-Prior to January 2004, we owned a 50% interest in Bi-State Propane, a California general partnership that conducts business in California and Nevada.
-Bi-State Propane operates twelve customer service locations that were included on a gross basis in our site, customer and other property descriptions contained herein.
-However, our 50% interest was accounted for under the equity method.
-In January 2004, our subsidiary, Heritage Bi-State, L.L.C., acquired 100% of the assets of Bi-State Propane and continues to conduct those operations under the tradename Bi-State Propane.
+We also own a 50% interest in Bi-State Propane, a California general partnership that conducts business in California and Nevada.
+Bi-State Propane operates twelve customer service locations that are included on a gross basis in our site, customer and other property descriptions contained herein.
+However, our 50% interest is accounted for under the equity method.